mechmotum/mechmotum.github.io/content/libretexts-wrapup.rst

 - Min Ragan-Kelley
 - Steve Purves
 - Tom Neubarth

+And the most special thanks to Richard Feltstykket for being an amazing partner in this project.
+We couldn't have pulled it off without his extensive knowledge and resources regarding the cluster development and system administration.
+Richard had some major things to deal with outside of work during these three years but he never showed any slowing down or loss of enthusiasm.
+He has my full admiration.
+I'll miss working with your Richard, hopefully we can start up something new in the future!
+The project is in great hands.

 TODO : Add image of the pizza social or us playing an online game